ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2017-03-03-thinking-farewell-aaron-jesse-johnny.md

 However, having access to kits has not sufficiently motivated people to engage in the medium term effort that goes into tending a food garden.
 It became clear that it will take much more than ease of use to bring about behavioral change around food production.
 We need to go back to the drawing board.

 Based  on our shared learnings, Aaron is adjusting his focus slightly.
-While continuing his work on the [https://akerkits.com/](AKER kits) and [http://opensourcebeehives.net/ ](Open Source Beehives), he will be exploring the relationship between the food cycle and the environment, and the role openness can play in that more broadly.
+While continuing his work on the [AKER kits](https://akerkits.com/) and [Open Source Beehives](http://opensourcebeehives.net/), he will be exploring the relationship between the food cycle and the environment, and the role openness can play in that more broadly.

 Aaron fully embraces and actively seeks alignment between his personal and professional choices.
 Over the coming months he will be reassessing where he can make the biggest contribution to positive change for the benefit of man and nature.
 His thoughtful approach inspires others to be more considered in their everyday consumption as well as the  decisions they make as social change agents.